LeitAtar/Assembler-Project/README.md

 - **🔍 Error Handling:** Providing clear and helpful error messages was crucial.
 It's like having R2-D2 beep out diagnostics!
 - **🔐 Encryption Implementation:** Designing and implementing the custom encryption added an extra layer of complexity.
 - **🐛 Debugging:** Bugs are the dark side of coding.
 Squashing them required patience and a keen eye.
+- **🖥️ Cross-Platform Line Endings: Handling the difference in line endings between Windows (CR LF) and Unix-based systems (LF) caused unexpected issues.
+The carriage return characters added by Windows machines led to bugs that were difficult to trace and fix.
+Dealing with these hidden characters was particularly hellish and required careful handling of file input/output.

 ---